raku-community-modules/Net-SMTP/README.md

     `$debug` when set to a true value, will print the SMTP traffic to stderr.

-    `$socket-class` allows you to define a class other than IO::Socket::INET to be used for network communication.
+    `$socket` allows you to define a class other than IO::Socket::INET to be used for network communication.
+If you pass a defined object, Net::SMTP will assume it is a ready-to-use socket.

  -  `auth-methods()`